deviodigital/boostbox/README.txt

 == Description ==

-**BoostBox** is a powerful WordPress plugin designed to increase conversion rates, customer retention, and revenue by offering flexible, customizable popups, modals, and content overlays.
+**BoostBox** is a powerful WordPress® plugin designed to increase conversion rates, customer retention, and revenue by offering flexible, customizable popups, modals, and content overlays.

-With **BoostBox**, you can effortlessly build popups directly within the WordPress editor using blocks, columns, groups, and patterns—no need to learn a new interface or design tool.
+With **BoostBox**, you can effortlessly build popups directly within the WordPress® editor using blocks, columns, groups, and patterns—no need to learn a new interface or design tool.
 It's a seamless integration with the editor you're already familiar with, enabling you to create targeted popups that drive engagement and conversions.

 Whether you're looking to capture leads, promote events, showcase products, or drive sales, **BoostBox** has you covered.
 The plugin's versatility allows you to: